 Hence, considering the climate at your flight school location is wise before enrolling.

-But you can be confident that getting a private pilot license won’t take more than four months if you put effort and commit to getting it quickly.
+But you can be confident that getting a private pilot license won’t take more than four months if you put effort into getting it quickly.

 Stage 3: Ground classes for the Instrument rating, pass exams & checkride, and get rated.